 Monin is a popular brand of syrups that you’ll see quite often in coffee shops.
 It’s also a favorite for mixed drinks.
 The flavor line is immense, available all over, and always expanding.
 Some of the flavors are very fun, including candy corn, cinnamon bun, and hickory smoke.

 Just like any other drink ingredient, syrups are turning artisanal.
 While the smaller companies may not have the expansive flavor lineup, the quality of the syrups is top-notch.
 Sonoma Syrup Co. is a stand out in this arena.
-Produced in the wine country of Northern California, these handcrafted syrups are made with pure cane sugar, infused with natural flavors, and GMO-free.
+Produced in the wine country of Northern California, these handcrafted syrups are made with pure cane sugar, contain no artificial flavors or preservatives, and are GMO-free.
 They are ideal for creating high-end drinks.

 Sonoma's flavor list includes favorites like hazelnut for coffee, two types of mint for sweet tea, and a lovely lavender that’s amazing in lemonade.
 The brand's specialty is vanilla bean syrup.
 You can get the full-flavored version, enjoy just a hint of vanilla in the No. 0 Classic syrup, or go all out with the award-winning anniversary formula.
 For classic cocktail enthusiasts, Sonoma makes the coveted orgeat syrup, which is the key ingredient for an authentic mai tai.